-- Students residing with parents who are seeking or receiving Section 8 assistance - Students who are enrolled in an educational institution that does not meet the 1965 HEA definition of institution of higher education - Students who are over 23 AND have at least one dependent child, as defined in Section 3-II.E - Students who are receiving financial assistance through a governmental program not authorized under the 1965 HEA.
+- Students residing with parents who are seeking or receiving Section 8 assistance - Students who are enrolled in an educational institution that does not meet the 1965 HEA definition of institution of higher education - Students who are over 23 AND have at least one dependent child, as defined in Section 3-ILE - Students who are receiving financial assistance through a governmental program not authorized under the 1965 HEA. - Students considered persons with disabilities as defined by 42 U.S.C.
+1437a(b)(3)(E).